The George The Animal Steele Fan Page!

 (Image courtesy of Online World of Wrestling)

 Steele competed on two WWE PPVs.
 WWE Intercontinental Heavyweight Champion Randy "Macho Man" Savage d.
 Steele at WMII.
 Steele was a participant in the battle royal at WMIV, but never actually entered the ring, although he did eliminate Jim "The Anvil" Neidhart.
+Steele eliminated himself by walking away from the ring.
 Bad News Brown won the battle royal.

 Steele retired from active competition around 1989 and worked as a talent scout for WWE.
+(Albano had already called it quits in 1986.)
 The real motivation for Steele getting off the road was that he had come down with Crohn's Disease, an inflammatory bowel condition.
 I emailed Steele about his work as a talent scout and he gave me a list of wrestlers he worked with in that capacity.
-He said he helped the Nasty Boys (Jerry Saggs and Brian Knobbs), fellow Michiganders the Steiner Brothers (Rick and Scott) and Prince Albert (Matt "A-Train"/"Giant Bernard" Bloom) get started.
+He said he helped the Nasty Boys (Jerry Sags and Brian Knobbs), fellow Michiganders the Steiner Brothers (Rick and Scott) and Prince Albert (Matt "A-Train"/"Giant Bernard"/"Lord Tensai" Bloom) get started.
 He said he helped develop HHH, the Rock, "Stone Cold" Steve Austin, and Mick Foley.
 Originally, WWE was going to give Matt Bloom a "George 'The Animal' Steele Jr." gimmick because of his bald head and hairy back, but thankfully this did not happen.
-(What they did give him wasn't great either, but that's another story for another website.)
+(What they did give him wasn't great either, but that's another story for another website.
+Interestingly, Steele and Bloom, as The Mongolian, faced each other a few times in WWA New England in 1998.)
 It should be noted that HHH and Matt Bloom were both trained by Steele's old tag partner Killer Kowalski, and that Bloom, like Steele, went from teaching to wrestling.
 In the book The Pro Wrestling Hall of Fame: The Tag Teams, Steele says about the Nasty Boys, "They used to wake me up every time we went to Allentown [Pennsylvania] to do TV.
 They'd knock on my door- 'I wanna be a wrestler.'
 I said, 'Get out, you fat pukes.
 Everybody wants to be a wrestler and you guys aren't it.'"
 Eventually, Steele gave them information about Brad Rheingans' AWA-affiliated training camp.
 In the Steiners' profile, it says that Steele directed Rick Steiner to AWA promoter and WWE Hall of Famer Verne Gagne and Rheingans for training.

 Here's a pic of Steele as Tor Johnson and Lisa Marie as Vampira recreating a scene from Plan 9 from Outer Space in Ed Wood.

 According to the Internet Movie Database trivia section about Ed Wood, Steele had to submit two audition tapes to get the role of the late Tor Johnson.
-He worked with a dialog coach for three weeks to recreate Tor's Swedish accent.
-Steele used special heavy shoes to recreate Tor's lumbering walk.
-Steele also appeared in the Hulk Hogan movie Mr. Nanny as himself, the 1997 movie Blowfish, Florida City as "Tortuga Jack," and in South of Heaven playing a character called The Man.
+He worked with a dialog coach for three weeks to recreate Tor's Swedish accent and used special heavy shoes to recreate Tor's lumbering walk.

-Steele was inducted into The WWE Hall of Fame in on June 24, 1995 at the Marriott in Philadelphia, PA.
-Legendary WWE Women's Champion The Fabulous Moolah, WWE's first Triple Crown winner (World, Intercontinental and World Tag Team Champion) Pedro Morales, former Tag Team Champion "Polish Power" Ivan Putski, the late great Antonino Rocca, the Grand Wizard and "The Big Cat" Ernie Ladd were also inducted that night.
+Steele was inducted into the WWE Hall of Fame in on June 24, 1995 at the Marriott in Philadelphia, PA.
+Legendary WWE Women's Champion the Fabulous Moolah, WWE's first Triple Crown winner (World, Intercontinental and World Tag Team Champion) Pedro Morales, former Tag Team Champion "Polish Power" Ivan Putski, the late great World (New York/Washington D.C.)
+Tag Team Champion Antonino "Argentina" Rocca, the Grand Wizard and five-time North American (Mid-South) Heavyweight Champion "The Big Cat" Ernie Ladd were also inducted that night.
 Actor Bill Murray, Steele's co-star in Ed Wood, introduced the highlights video and Steele's wife Pat inducted Steele.

 Here's a picture of Steele with the Oddities.

 Here's a pic of the Oddities.
-(From left to right: Silva, Kurrgan, Golga and Luna.)
+(From left to right: Silva, Kurrgan, Golga and Luna, from the October 5, 1998 RAW)

 (Both images courtesy of Online World of Wrestling.)